lokapal-xyz/en/content/about.md

 title: 'About Lokapal'
 ---

-**Lokapal is a research-led initiative for DAO design, understanding, and impact.**
+**Lokapal is a content platform for DAO design, understanding, and impact.**

 We believe that decentralization is not just a tool — it's a systemic necessity.
 Lokapal approaches DAOs as a transformative organizational model, one that requires not only smart tools, but smart thinking.